JetBrains/intellij-plugins/AngularJS/README.md

 # AngularJS Plugin for IntelliJ IDEA-based IDEs

-This plugin provides support for Angular and AngularJS projects in IntelliJ IDEA Ultimate, GoLand, PhpStorm, PyCharm Professional, RubyMine, and WebStorm.
+This plugin provides support for Angular and AngularJS projects in IntelliJ IDEA Ultimate, GoLand, PhpStorm, PyCharm Professional, Rider, RubyMine, and WebStorm.

 It provides intelligent Angular-specific code completion, navigation and refactoring.